-shares(1)
+7,500,000 shares(1)

-We estimate that the net proceeds we will receive from this offering and the concurrent private placement will be approximately \$\frac{1}{2}\text{ million}\$ (or approximately \$\frac{1}{2}\text{ million}\$ if the underwriters fully exercise their overallotment option), after deducting the estimated offering expenses payable by us.
+We estimate that the net proceeds we will receive from this offering and the concurrent private placement will be approximately \$148 million (or approximately \$167.5 million if the underwriters fully exercise their over-allotment option), after deducting the estimated offering expenses payable by us.
 Our Manager has agreed to pay the entire underwriting discount and structuring fee payable with respect to each share sold in this offering.
 We intend to contribute the net proceeds of this offering and the concurrent private placement to our operating partnership in exchange for common units of limited partnership interest in our operating partnership, or OP units.
 We intend to deploy the net proceeds of this offering and the concurrent private placement as follows:

-- approximately 25% to 30% to investments in Excess MSRs, including the acquisition of our Initial Excess MSRs from Freedom Mortgage for approximately \$ million; - approximately 65% to 60% to investments in Agency RMBS backed by 30-year, 20-year and 15-year FRMs.
+- approximately \$100 million to the acquisition of our Excess MSRs in the Initial Pools from Freedom Mortgage; and - approximately \$38 million to investments in Agency RMBS backed by 30-year, 20-year and 15-year FRMs.